Introduction

 - Extensions installed via Composer without TER registration are not checked

-Extensions that are exclusively installed via Packagist/Composer and are not registered in the TYPO3 Extension Repository cannot be automatically checked for security issues.
+Extensions installed exclusively via Packagist/Composer, without a TYPO3 Extension Repository registration, cannot be checked for security issues automatically.

 Server Configuration & Environment